Most Kiwis believe it's important to save money for their long-term future. But, as many of us know, saving is often easier said than done.

 The following chart shows the flows of contributions into your KiwiSaver investment:

 Your KiwiSaver investment is managed separate from your employer and the Government, with Inland Revenue acting as the collection agent for contributions, paying them to your KiwiSaver provider.

 As these funds are intended for your retirement, your savings are generally "locked in."
-You can access your savings when you qualify for New Zealand Superannuation (currently 65) or after five years membership, whichever is later.
+You can access your savings when you qualify for New Zealand Superannuation (currently 65).

 You can withdraw your money earlier in certain circumstances, including: